-I do remember Oncologist Number One t talking a little bit about heart damage risk.
-I remember this because before beginning chemo, I was required to have an electro-cardiogram (very painful procedure less than two weeks after a bilateral, btw) to see if my heart was strong enough to even begin chemotherapy, in the first case.
+I do remember Oncologist Number One talking a little bit about heart damage risk.
+I remember this because before beginning chemo, I was required to have an electro-cardiogram (very painful procedure less than two weeks after a bilateral, btw) to see if my heart was strong enough to even begin chemotherapy.
 I’m pretty sure this is standard procedure for certain drugs.

-Despite being “sort of informed” about the potential heart damage risk, I don’t think this really sunk in for me, and I’m not sure it does for most patients.
+Despite being “sort of informed” about the potential heart damage risk, I don’t think this particular risk really sank in, and I’m not sure it does for most patients.

 I don’t remember any other long-term risks being discussed at all.

-With Robin Roberts recently announcing she has a blood disorder called myelodysplastic syndrome (MDS), which more than likely was caused by her chemotherapy regimen (entirely different from mine), I wonder if doctors and patients will be discussing long-term potential health risks of chemotherapy (or any treatment) a bit more in depth.
+With Robin Roberts announcing she has a blood disorder called myelodysplastic syndrome (MDS), which more than likely was caused by her chemotherapy regimen (entirely different from mine), I wonder if doctors and patients will be discussing long-term potential health risks of chemotherapy (or any treatment) a bit more in depth.